How it all started...

 After moving into the new edifice, the church experienced 10 years (2005 – 2015) of explosive growth in members, ministries, and community impact.
 This period would include:

-• The addition of full-time and part-time staff.
+• Addition of full-time and part-time staff.

-• The hosting of many community events, forums and programs.
+•Providing space for community events, forums and programs.

-Saved Souls- We will minister in the spirit of the Great Commission by developing and executing strategies to equip and engage every member and ministry of the church in becoming committed soul winners.
+Saved Souls - We will minister in the spirit of the Great Commission by developing and executing strategies to equip and engage every member and ministry of the church in becoming committed soul winners.

-Devoted Disciples-We will train and equip members of the body of Christ to live our Christian calling through the Love of the Lord Jesus Christ, knowledge of the scriptures, compassion for humanity and lives of Christian service.
+Devoted Disciples - We will train and equip members of the body of Christ to live our Christian calling through the love of the Lord Jesus Christ, knowledge of the scriptures, compassion for humanity and lives of Christian service.

-Strong Families-We will provide ministries and programs that empower individuals to build strong families that reflect God’s design, based upon biblical values and principles.
+Strong Families - We will provide ministries and programs that empower individuals to build strong families that reflect God’s design, based upon biblical values and principles.

-Healthy Communities-We will provide comprehensive services and programs through the church and Garden of Hope Inc. that will assist in producing thriving people living healthy lifestyles in vibrant community.
+Healthy Communities - We will provide comprehensive services and programs through the church and Garden of Hope, Inc. that will assist in producing thriving people living healthy lifestyles in vibrant community.

-The history of Gethsemane is a continued work in progress as we seek to live out God’s divine calling upon the life of this extension of the body of Christ.
+The history of Gethsemane is a continuing work in progress as we seek to live out God’s divine calling upon the life of this extension of the body of Christ.
 We remain a healthy, vibrant, purposeful church that strives to remain committed to the principles and practices of the New Testament Church.

 Be a part of our story...